Çatak

+2006 bomb attack

 Two people were killed in a bomb explosion at an outdoor cafe in south-east Turkey, police stated on September 4, 2006.
 It followed a series of bombings in the last week of August 2006, at Turkish resorts and in Istanbul, that killed at least three people.

 A separatist militant group, the Kurdistan Freedom Hawks (TAK), has said it carried out those attacks.
-Its website warned on August 29, 2006 that it would turn "Turkey into hell".
+Its website warned on August 29, 2006, that it would turn "Turkey into hell".
 The group, which is said to be linked to the outlawed Kurdistan Workers' Party (PKK), called on foreign tourists not to travel to the country.
+The group demanded that Turkish forces should withdraw from all Kurdish regions of southeastern Turkey.

 Turkish media said a remote-controlled bomb in Çatak was detonated as police arrived to investigate a suspicious package.
 One of the two people killed was a police officer, the state-run Anadolu Agency reported.
 A local official said the bomb had been placed in a rubbish bin.

+Demographics

+On the eve of World War I, before the Armenian genocide, the Armenian Patriarchate of Constantinople indicated that the town's population consisted of 1,096 Armenians (219 houses) and 9 Kurds (2 houses).
+Former Armenian prime minister Simon Vratsian's personal bodyguard, Torgom Der Mgrdichian hailed from Shadakh.

+Composition

+There are 33 neighbourhoods in Çatak District: